jlevy/og-equity-compensation/README.md

   differently:
   - **Ordinary income tax**: The tax on your wages or salary income, as well as investment income that is “short-term.”
+    - 🚧 And is this the same, then, as “employment taxes”?
   - **Employment taxes**: Social Security and Medicare taxes that are withheld from your paycheck.
 The Social Security wage withholding rate is 6.2% up to the FICA wage base.
     The Hospital Insurance component is 1.45%, and it does not phase out above the FICA wage